Welcome to the Disabled Travelers Guide where nothing is impossible

 Attitude

-The gifted singer/songwriter Kenny Rogers recorded a song a few years ago that embodies my entire approach to dealing with challenges.
-The song is called, "The Gambler", and the lyric that got me through my wife's strokes, the words I found so important, are these:
+The gifted singer/songwriter Kenny Rogers recorded a tune a few years ago that gave me the answer to that question.
+The song is called, "The Gambler", and the lyric that got me through my wife's strokes- and has enabled me to continue even after more than twenty years- are these:

 I personally think we can hope for much more than just dying in our sleep.
-But it's the part about "every hand's a winner, and every hand's a loser" that stopped me in my tracks and gave me a "wake up call".
+But it's the part about "every hand's a winner, and every hand's a loser" that stopped me in my tracks and gave me the answer I needed.

-Then there are some tables where the players not only make their contract, they make even more than they contracted for, and they are awarded a bonus.
+Then there are some tables where the players not only make their contract, they make even more than they contracted for.
+They get a bonus.
 Remember, all of them are playing exactly the same pre-arranged cards, just getting vastly different results!

-There's another card game that makes another vital point: In draw poker, you are dealt some cards. you decide which ones you want to keep, discard the ones you don't want, and receive replacements for the darts you throw away, thus getting a "Second Chance" to play your hand.
+Draw Poker, another card game, makes a startling point: In draw poker, you are dealt some cards.
+You can choose if you want to keep all your cards- or you can choose to throw away the ones you don't want, and receive new cards.
+In other words, you get a "Second Chance" to play your hand.

-With my wife's strokes, as is the case for many people with disabilities, there aren't second chances.
-Those are the cards you were dealt- and those are the only cards you get to play.
+With Nancy's strokes, as for many people with disabilities, there aren't second chances.
+The cards you were dealt are the only cards you get to play.
 That's why you must make the most of them.
-"Every hand's a winner, and every hand's a loser".
-Like I said, I play to win.
-And you must, too!
+"Every hand's a winner, and every hand's a loser..."
+Like I said, you must play to win!
+An ancient Chinese administrator did exactly that:

 Disabled Travelers Guide

 Garden of the Humble Administer, China.
-Sentenced to death, the administrator played his cards right and ended up not only with his life, but this park to enjoy it in.
+Sentenced to death, the administrator skillfully played his cards and ended up not only with his life, but this park to enjoy it in.

+Rogers sings, "...
+If you're gonna to play the game, boy, ya gotta learn to play it right."
 The improvement of your life awaits you.
-Develop the correct attitude, and all you seek can be yours.
+Develop the correct attitude, and all you dream about can be yours.

 Disabled Travelers Guide Chapter 9